 The village residents’ committee is involved in organising social activities, including visits from the Christchurch Symphony Orchestra and performance groups from local schools Christ’s College and Rangi Ruru Girls’ School.

 “We are very much a part of the local community,” says Juliane.

 Holly Lea Village is just a short stroll to Mona Vale, Deans Bush with its thriving Farmers’ Market on Saturdays, Fendalton Library and the Fendalton and Merivale Malls.
 The recently restored St Barnabas Anglican Church is also across the road, offering further social opportunities for residents.

 The Fendalton community is rich in character, charm and tradition, blended with the convenience of nearby shopping, cafes, restaurants and other services.

-Holly Lea Village is a partnership between the McLean Institute and Generus Living Group and is steeped in
+Holly Lea Village is a partnership between the McLean Institute and Generus Living Group and is steeped in history and tradition.

 The story of Holly Lea dates back 112 years, to a charitable trust established to facilitate the delivery of Allan McLean’s